 These tracks are interesting, very well produced and a real pleasure to jam with.
 The entire package including the lesson on minor pentatonics is top notch stuff.

 Don’t Have A Clue How To Solo?
-No Problem!

 The beauty of using jam tracks for practicing is that there’s absolutely no penalty for screwing up.
 This really creates a unique practice environment where you’re completely willing to be wild and crazy in the hope that maybe it’s going to sound great!
 Most of the time it doesn’t, but you know what?
 Sometimes it does!
 And that’s how you get better.